OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 * Edit existing pages
 * Create, edit, and move pages

-It will then generate a username (in the form of "yourwikidatausername@yourbotname") and password for you to use with OpenRefine.
+It will then generate a username (in the form of “yourwikidatausername@yourbotname”) and password for you to use with OpenRefine.

 If your account or your bot is not properly authorized, OpenRefine will not display a warning or error when you try to upload your edits.